rutgers/tech-workshops/python/basics.md

 ## Module 0 - What is Python?

-Cover what python is, what it's used for
+Cover what python is, what it's used for (interpreted, dynamically typed scripting language etc)

 ## Module 1 - Basic Syntax